-Aphasia is a condition that robs you of the ability to communicate.
-It can affect your ability to speak, write and understand language, both verbal and written.
+Aphasia is a disorder that affects how you communicate.
+It can impact your speech, as well as the way you write and understand both spoken and written language.

-Once the cause has been addressed, the main treatment for aphasia is speech and language therapy.
+The main treatment for aphasia involves treating the condition that causes it, as well as speech and language therapy.
 The person with aphasia relearns and practices language skills and learns to use other ways to communicate.
 Family members often participate in the process, helping the person communicate.

 Products & Services

 Aphasia is a symptom of some other condition, such as a stroke or a brain tumor.

 A person with aphasia may:

 - Speak in short or incomplete sentences